fisharebest/webtrees/readme.txt

 -------------------------------------------------------
 THEMES

-PhpGedView uses a theme based architecture allowing you to have greater flexibility over the appearance of the site.
-The "themes" directory contains the standard themes that come packaged with PhpGedView.
+webtrees uses a theme based architecture allowing you to have greater flexibility over the appearance of the site.
+The "themes" directory contains the standard themes that come packaged with webtrees.
 You may customize any of these themes to your liking or create your own theme by copying any of the standard themes to a new folder and modifying it.
-When you configure PhpGedView, you should tell it to look in your new theme directory.
+When you configure webtrees, you should tell it to look in your new theme directory.

 A theme directory must contain at least the following 6 files: